spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-gcp.md

 * Select the cluster to be deleted from the cluster view and navigate to the cluster overview page
 * Invoke a delete action available on the page
-* Confirm delete action
+* Confirm delete
 Cluster status is updated to ‘Deleting’ while cluster resources are being deleted.
 Provisioning status is updated with the ongoing progress of the delete operation.
-Once all resources are successfully deleted, the cluster status changes to ‘Deleted’ and it is removed from the list of clusters.
+Once all resources are successfully deleted, the cluster status changes to ‘Deleted’ and is removed from the list of clusters.